 But a steak can also come from the flank or plate, the parts of the animal that produce less glamorous -- and less costly -- cuts like skirt steak, hanger steak, flank steak, or one of the various cuts that gets the label "London Broil."
 These have less fat and are tougher, and thus need either more time or more care (marinades, special slicing, braising) to cook for a good result.
 Our recipes give you some ways to do that.

 Depending on where you live, a steak can go by totally different names.
 In my well-worn copy of Aliza Green's Field Guide to Meat, a good part of the book's beef section is devoted to the other names given to every cut.
 For example, she gives 18 different names for the bottom round (the outer portion of the upper leg).

 Since beef terminology can change by country, by region of the U.S., and even within a single city, it's a challenge to buy the right cut for the right recipe.
 Aside from carrying a textbook with us to the grocery store, your best route is to buy from a good butcher.
 Meat is expensive and we want to buy the right thing, get excellent quality, and maybe score some advice on how to cook it.

 Most cities have a number of excellent butchers and in New York, we have many.
-Some of my favorites include: L. Simchick, Florence Meat Market, Pino's Fine Meats, International Meat Market in Astoria, Marlow & Daughter, and Staubitz, both in Brooklyn, and Citarella's.
-Some, like Jake Dickson and the folks at Marlow & Daughters, are new to this profession, but the others are shops that have served NYC neighborhoods for generations.
+Some of my favorites include: L. Simchick, Florence Meat Market, Pino's Fine Meats, Hudson & Charles, and Citarella in Manhattan, International Meat Market in Astoria, and Marlow & Daughter, Prospect Butcher Co., and Staubitz, all in Brooklyn.